 As a pre-conclusion, we offer you to check key insights in the format of questions and answers.
 We’ve prepared core information to help you refresh the most important things without scrolling the whole article.

-This process is similar to traditional creation of applications but it’s handled by external developers.
-Means, insurance companies can delegate specific tasks like designing of ERP or CRM solutions to foreign teams.
+This process is similar to the traditional creation of applications but it’s handled by external developers.
+This means insurance companies can delegate specific tasks like designing of ERP or CRM solutions to foreign teams.

 Basically, there are five stages: planning, MVP creation, testing, deployment, and maintenance.
 Each step can be divided into smaller parts such as setting goals or budgets during planning or data migration during deployment.

 How does the best insurance software development team look?